jeppevinkel/CodeBuddy/ISSUES.md

 # CodeBuddy Project Issues

 This file tracks the upcoming features and enhancements for the CodeBuddy project.
+Features are organized by planned implementation timeline.

-## Upcoming Features
+## Q1 2024

-### Resource Management
+### Implementation Timeline: Q1 2024
 - **Issue #201: Implement Predictive Resource Scaling**
   - Priority: High
   - Description: Develop a system that can predict resource needs based on historical usage patterns and automatically scale resources accordingly